UNIVERSAL DESIGN – MAPPING THE POTENTIAL AND ENGAGING THE NEXT GENERATION IN THE CREATIVE INDUSTRIES

 Universal design, a principle that seeks to design products and services that are accessible to the widest possible group of users.
 Our aim is to better map how this topic is perceived by designers and architects in the Czech Republic, what is the potential for further development and to encourage the involvement of a new generation.

-What the project brings?
+What will the project bring?

 - trips to Norway and the Czech Republic, which will be available to selected students